nestybox/sysbox/README.md

 Then simply bind-mount the volume into the system container(s):

 ```
-$ docker run --runtime=sysvisor-runc \
+$ docker run --runtime=sysbox-runc \
     --rm -it --hostname syscont \
     --mount type=bind,source=<path/to/shared/dir>,target=</mount/path/inside/container>  \
     debian:latest
 ```

-When the system container is launched this way, Sysvisor will notice that bind mounted volume is owned by `root:root` and will mount shiftfs on top of it, such that the container can have access to it.
+When the system container is launched this way, Sysboxd will notice that bind mounted volume is owned by `root:root` and will mount shiftfs on top of it, such that the container can have access to it.
 Repeating this for multiple system containers will give all of